There are some 7.7 billion people on the planet, and some of them have a few weird ideas about what’s going on in the universe. Here are some of them.

 Happy Science is a weird mixture of things.
 They believe in the existence of reincarnation, but also angels, demons, and aliens.
 They only ask believers to have the “aspiration and discipline to seek the truth and actively contribute to the realization of love, peace and happiness on Earth.”
 But things get a bit weirder when it gets to the group’s stance on foreign policy.
 They seem to love everyone… except China and North Korea.

 Members of the group believe that North Korea and China are plotting to take over Japan using nuclear weapons.
 So instead, Japan should act preemptively and start an expansion.
-Happy Science wants to change the country’s constitution and remilitarize as quickly as possible.
-Their political ambitions are no joke: the Happiness Realization Party, the cult’s official party has 21 local councilors in Japan, and wants much more.
+Happy Science wants to change the country’s constitution and remilitarize it as quickly as possible.
+Their political ambitions are no joke: the Happiness Realization Party, the cult’s official party has 21 local councilors in Japan and wants much more.

 The group’s nationalistic ideas have become better defined in recent years, and they also started media campaigns supporting Donald Trump and the US far-right, working to build anti-China animosities.
 In the pandemic, the group sold “spiritual vaccines” that claimed to prevent and cure COVID-19 — for a cost, of course.